 If you have kids and don’t already have a dress-up chest, this is a great time to start one!
-Haunt thrift stores and yard sales for gaudy garments, jewelry, and wigs to fill it with—head out this weekend before the crowds pick everything over.
+Haunt thrift stores and yard sales for gaudy garments, jewelry, and wigs to fill it with.
 Elementary school-age kids love playing dress up any time of the year, so any modest investment will pay big returns long after the Halloween costumes have been returned to the collection.
 And the kids will enjoy the hunt for costume components almost as much as creating and wearing their outfits.

 If you or your children want to dress up as something for which human clothing won’t suffice, buy something you will be able to wear again and add temporary trimmings.
 When my kids were little, I turned hooded sweatshirt sets into costumes by sewing on felt horns or ears, webbed wings from arm to side, and tails, to create a wide range of animals and mythical beasts.
 After the big night, snip the threads and you have a good set of sweats.
 If you feel the need for a totally awesome costume, rent one!
 You’ll save a bunch over buying one and it will get reused again and again, rather than gathering dust or getting thrown out once you’re done with it.